What Are Betting Odds? Detailed Guide for Beginners

 On the other hand, the underdog is represented with a plus sign (+).

 The plus sign in front of the odds for the underdog indicates the amount you can win for every ₹100 you bet.

 The formula for calculating the payout and winnings will depend on whether you want to bet on the favourite or the underdog.

 For the favourite (-):

 (100/Odds) x Stake = Winnings

 Please note that you’ll always be calculating the winnings, not the total payout with American odds.

-You’ll need to add the stake to the winning amount to get your total payout.
+You must add the stake to the winning amount to get your total payout.

 We understand, so let’s see it as an example.
-Let’s see Betway’s odds for the England vs South Africa Test Match.
+Let’s see Betway’s odds for the England vs. South Africa Test Match.

 As you can see, England’s odds are represented with a minus sign, so they are the favourite, while South Africa is the underdog, and the odds are expressed with a plus sign.